tj8000/ECE-697-Project/README.md

 ## 4h. nlp_feature_generator.py

 Given input data, this python script will generate NLP features using a fine tuned Distilbert NLP model.
+This script was adapted from nlp_feature_data_generation_functions.py for use by the LSTM model.

 ## 4i. create_lstm_inputs.py